Best heated clothes airers for drying clothes fast – tried and tested

 Physical size: Don't underestimate how large a heated clothes airer can be once unfolded.
 Before you choose one, think about where it will live when in operation.
 Remember this needs to be near a plug socket and away from children and pets.
 Consider what available floor space you have whilst still being able to open doors and manoeuvre around it safely.

 Storage: Unless you have a super spacious utility room where you can leave your clothes airer up continuously, then storage is an important factor.
 The majority of airers are foldable, which makes them easier to store out of the way in a cupboard, or to slide underneath or behind furniture when they're not in use.
-Just make sure to check the folded measurements of the clothes airer you're considering to ensure it fits your storage space.
+Just make sure to check the folded measurements of the clothes airer you're considering to ensure they fit your storage space.

 Energy use: If you compare the running costs of a heated airer to how much it costs to run a tumble drier then you should be pleasantly surprised.
 However, each model will use a different amount of energy – our guide to how much it costs to use a heated airer has more detail.